OC-sudo/homepage/blog.md

 ## Now you are in the year of 2019, be aware of it.
 [Highlights of 2018](https://saiilc.github.io/homepage/blog_2018.html)

 **Mar.
+13 (Wed.)**
+* Peer-review in small community is getting really disappointing.
+Instead of helping improve the paper quality and build a better community, some reviewers just want to give authors (once they think might be a threat to their interests) a hard time in publishing their work.
+This is already a small group of researches and not recognized by the majority, why not having a bigger picture?
+Double-blind peer review may not solve the problem completely but definitely should be a future direction to improve the level of this community.

+**Mar.
+11 (Mon.)**
+* It a great pleasure to be selected by Cold Facts, the magazine of the Cryogenic Society of America, as one of the young professionals of 2019.
+[2019 young professionals](https://cryogenicsociety.org/36872/news/young_professionals_2019_the_next_generation_in_cryogenics_part_1/?fbclid=IwAR1n2CxjXWKhOlH5PH_eI16I2nStuvkOHPuwL4VjAeS5-u-ndOWpgvQ1NqA)

+**Mar.
 6 (Wed.)**
 * Got invited to give a talk at [ISEC 2019](https://isec2019.org/).
 * A co-authored manuscript, regarding recent progress of majority synthesis, has been accepted by [GLSVLSI 2019](http://www.glsvlsi.org/index.html) as a full paper.